ajavamind/A3DCamera/README.md

 As a hobbyist app the user is encouraged to use [Stereo Photo Maker (English)](https://stereo.jpn.org/eng/stphmkr/) to align left and right images vertically, correct any horizontal perspective distortion, and set the most pleasing stereo window.

-When using the Command Line feature or command key below you can set the vertical misalignment and parallax to adjust the stereo window for your preference.
+When using the Command Line feature to configure the app (See Photo Booth section for details), you can set the vertical misalignment and parallax to adjust the stereo window for your preference.
-These values persist after app restart and adjust the saved photos, except for single left and right photos.
+These values persist after app restart and adjust the saved SBS and Anaglyph photos, except for unadjusted left and right photos.

 ### Camera Control
 #### On Camera